mvolkmann/blog/src/smalltalk/03-getting-started.md

 message := 'Hello, Smalltalk!'
 ```

+In a Workspace, it is not necessary to declare variables before setting them.

 To execute the code and print the result of the last expression
 at the cursor position, press cmd-p (Print it).
 This sends the message `#printString` to the result object